Solar Guide

 Key Takeaways

-- Solar panels in Oxnard can save homeowners approximately $104,000 over 25 years while protecting against rising electricity costs.
+- Oxnard homeowners can save over $100,000 in 25 years with solar panels while protecting against rising electricity costs.

-- California offers valuable incentives including a 30% federal tax credit that saves Oxnard homeowners an average of $5,824 on installation costs.
+- California offers a 30% federal tax credit plus property tax exemptions that significantly reduce solar installation costs.

 Solar Cost Calculator